dxddxx/TeXicode/README.md

 # [Website](https://texicode.dx512.com)

 Posting math equations in Reddit is very annoying, you either have to post a screenshot of rendered LaTeX, or use Reddit's limited markdown features.
+TeXicode fixes that
 <details>
 <summary>TeXicode in Reddit code blocks</summary>